Postoperative cognitive dysfunction: Causes

 The body's inflammatory response to surgery likely plays an important role, at least in elderly patients.
 Various research initiatives during recent years have evaluated whether actions taken before, during and after surgery can lessen the possible deleterious effects of inflammation.
 For example, anti-inflammatory agents can be given before surgery.
 During surgery, inflammation can be modulated by temperature control, use of regional rather than general anesthesia or the use of beta blockers.
 After surgery, optimal pain management and infection control is important.
 Several studies have shown variable-significance positive effects when a multidisciplinary, multifactorial approach to elderly patient is followed during pre, peri and post-operative care.

 The release of stress hormones during surgery, ischemia, or hypoxemia may also play a role in causing postoperative cognitive dysfunction.

 The role of anesthetics in causing postoperative cognitive dysfunction is not clear.
 A comparison between inhalation anesthetics and intravenous anesthetics to determine which were more likely to cause postoperative cognitive dysfunction when used in the elderly for non-cardiac surgery found that fewer people experienced POCD with total intravenous anesthesia (TIVA) compared to inhalational anesthesia, however, these conclusions are of low quality and further research is necessary to determine differences between the two approaches to anesthesia.

 Prevention

-Approaches to prevent postoperative cognitive dysfunction include monitoring of anesthetic during surgery and ensuring that the person is in the optional range to ensure that they are not aware of their surroundings and do not feel pain.
+Approaches to prevent postoperative cognitive dysfunction include monitoring of anesthetic during surgery and ensuring that the person is in the optimal range to ensure that they are not aware of their surroundings and do not feel pain.
 An electroencephalograph (EEG) may help guide the surgical team to determine the optimum depth of anesthesia and prevent high or low doses during the surgical procedure.
 This approach may reduce the risk of a neuroinflammatory response and/or neurological disturbances including cognitive dysfunction.